zxcnmmmmm/SDeep/README.md

 ## Download pretrained model
 We provide the pre-train model, you can download our checkpoint to test.
--The pretained model for [CUB](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).
+- The pretained model for [CUB](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).
--The pretained model for [coco](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).
+- The pretained model for [coco](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).

 ## Testing pipelines
 In test.py, specify the path to the checkpoint using the path argument.
 Then, you can synthesize images from the input text.